This page contains important information for students (including prospective students) trying to contact me (Daniel

 - You must write and submit a five-page report at the end of the internship, describing your work and what you learned in the process.

 - It is due two weeks after the last day of your internship.

-- Your internship supervisor(s) (who is/are listed on the “Fieldwork Instructions for Employers” form you submitted) MUST approve the report before it is submitted to me.
-Use the coversheet provided on the CS department’s webpage on CPT.
-It is up to you to obtain approval from your supervisors before the report is due.
+- One of your internship supervisors, or someone with similar authority, MUST approve the report before it is submitted to me.
+Use the cover sheet provided on the CS department’s webpage on CPT.
+It is your responsibility to obtain such approval before the report is due.